ArborealAudio/arbor/README.md

 ## For the future of plugin development

-## Goals

-* Dead-simple plugin development.
-Write <= 100 lines of code and have a runnable blank-slate plugin.

-* Ideally only require Zig as a toolchain dependency, not as a programming language.
-You should be able to write plugins in C/C++/whatever and easily link that code to Arbor via a C API and the Zig build system.

-	* Could also have a `get_zig.sh` that will download latest stable Zig if you don't already have it

-* Easy cross-compilation.
-Compile to Mac/Linux/Windows from Mac/Linux/Windows,
-batteries included.

-* Cross-platform graphics.
-A simple software renderer (like Olivec), but also native graphics programming, potentially using something like [sokol](https://github.com/floooh/sokol.git), or making a thin wrapper around Direct2D/CoreGraphics for cross-platform graphics abstraction, giving the programmer a simple choice with little-to-no platform-specific considerations.

-* Simple, declarative UI design.
-Possibly with the option of using a custom CSS-like syntax (or [Ziggy](https://github.com/kristoff-it/ziggy.git)) to declare, arrange, and style UI widgets at **runtime** or **compile-time**, all compiling to native code--not running in some god-forsaken web browser embedded in a plugin UI 🤮

 ## Have:

 * A nice abstraction layer over plugin APIs which should lend itself nicely to